-Chances are, your orchid isn’t dying and you can help bring it back to its original healthy state!
+Chances are, your orchid isn’t dying and with a few adjustments you can help bring it back to its original healthy state!
 Like most plants, Phalaenopsis orchids go through a normal cycle of growth, blooming and rest, before the cycle starts again.
-Take a look at the statements and questions below to discover if your orchid is truly dead or if there is something else potentially wrong.
+Here are some things that commonly happen during an orchid's lifecycle, and some that indicate your orchid may be dead.

 Once the flower stem starts to turn brown, no more flower buds will be formed on that stem.
 Remove the entire brown flower spike an inch from the base of the plant.
 The orchid will now be able to put more energy back into the leaves and roots.

-Dark green leaves indicate that your orchid is not getting enough light.
-Move the plant to a brighter room, but avoid direct light.
+Dark green leaves indicate your orchid is not getting enough light.
 White leaves, particularly if they subsequently die and turn black, indicate that your orchid is getting too much light.
 Move the plant out of direct sunlight and away from west-facing windows.
 Yellow leaves can be a bit trickier.
 If only the bottom leaf is turning yellow, your orchid is probably sloughing off a mature leaf to make room for new growth.
 If you find yellow spots and the entire leaf turns yellow, your orchid most likely has spider mites.
 Limp or dull leaves that eventually wrinkle are signs of dehydration.
 Increase watering and inspect your orchid’s root system for signs of stress.
 Repot your orchid if the root system does not look healthy.
 For more information, visit our Leaves FAQ section.

 Flowering can last from one to three months after which the plant goes into a period of rest.
 During this time, it stores energy for the next flowering period.
-Throughout an orchid’s resting time, blooms drop from the stem, and the stem may shrivel and turn gray or brown.
+During the resting phase, blooms drop from the orchid's stem, and the stem may shrivel and turn gray or brown.
 The orchid’s leaves gradually lose their bright green gloss and upright stance, turning dull and flattening out around the orchid’s base.
 Instead of tossing out your Phalaenopsis orchid when it goes into its resting phase, encourage reblooming by following these steps:

 If your roots are gray and mushy, and smell like mold, your orchid is overwatered.
 Let your orchid dry out, which may take up to 10 days.
 Then you may resume watering your Just Add Ice Orchid with 3 ice cubes weekly.
 If your orchid isn’t blooming, you can repot your orchid in new media and mist the leaves a few times daily the first week.